qwerty12/warum/README.md

 ## Features

 * Sets window size of packets sent to it via NFQUEUE in userspace
+* Removes space from host header (code for this shamelessly stolen from Zapret)
 * Can be disabled/enabled over DBus
      * A simple pure-Qt5-based tray icon frontend is provided and can be used (well, in KDE and XFCE at least) to quickly change warum's state with no fuss

 ## Downsides

-* Only provides an equivalent to GDPI's `-e` option (GDPI wouldn't work for HTTP sites here, so that was the only functionality copied)
+* Only provides an equivalent to GDPI's `-e` and `-s` options
 * No IPv6 support
 * This is made with desktop Linux in mind, not routers etc. so it happily uses GLib and prefers to be made available over DBus (though without auto-activation)
     * There is no API to add iptables rules so `warum` proper doesn't try; it blindly assumes the appropriate rules are present and nor does it make any attempt to clear the rules on exit.